 The right tool for the right job.
 Don’t be so quick to say you can’t afford another tool.
 The question isn’t, “Can you afford it?”
 The question is, “Why haven’t you gotten it yet?”

 If you’re looking for a specific tool for working on an old home, you can also check out my Old House Store.
 Just about everything we use in my restoration company is available there.
-It is an affiliate store so I do get a small commission (at no extra cost to you) if you do decide to buy something.

 Also, if you know of a great place to find a steal on tools post it in the comments below!